Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 # Migration guide from Microsoft.Azure.Cosmos.Table to Azure.Data.Tables

-This guide is intended to assist in the migration to the Azure.Data.Tables client package from the legacy Microsoft.Azure.CosmosDB.Table package focusing on side-by-side comparisons for similar operations between the to versions.
+This guide is intended to assist in the migration to the `Azure.Data.Tables` package from the legacy `Microsoft.Azure.CosmosDB.Table` package focusing on side-by-side comparisons for similar operations between the to versions.

-Familiarity with the Microsoft.Azure.CosmosDB.Table package is assumed.
+Familiarity with the `Microsoft.Azure.CosmosDB.Table` package is assumed.
 If you are new to the Azure Tables client library for .NET, please refer to the
 [README](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/tables/Azure.Data.Tables/README.md) and
 [samples](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/tables/Azure.Data.Tables/samples) rather than this guide.